01 a

 At PennyMac, we didn't use the term pattern in our system at all.

-Though each of these systems defined the same term differently, I always advocated for the definition that made the most sense to me at the time, while offering my full support behind whichever definition was most meaningful to the folks that consumed from the system.
+Although each of these systems defined the same terms differently, I consistently advocated for the definition that made the most sense to me at the time.
+At the same time, I fully supported whichever definition resonated most with the users of the system.

 Measuring Adoption Top

-I measure adoption by unpacking the concept of a perfect adoption and modeling for the dimensions of time, space, and anxiety.
-From there, I can derive adequate signals and metrics for tracking them.
+I measure adoption by breaking down the concept of perfect adoption and modeling it across three dimensions: time, space, and anxiety.
+This framework allows me to derive meaningful signals and metrics to track adoption progress effectively.

 Here's how I did that for the PennyMac Design System called Home.